mPulseMedia/codename/curor_control/prompt_2_env.md

    c test_css           - CSS styling application renders correctly across viewports d confirm_deps       - All dependencies are functional and properly integrated

+2a5_ hello_world        - Create minimal hello world app to verify environment setup a create_html        - Create index.html with basic structure and "Hello, World!" heading b add_script         - Add main.js with console.log("Hello World from JavaScript!") c add_style          - Include minimal CSS to style the hello world text d test_app           - Start development server and open http://localhost:3000 to verify

 --------------------------------------------------------------------------------

-prompt_2b_struct        - Establish project structure with folders, components and assets
+prompt_2b_struct        - Establish project structure with folders, components and assets (when needed beyond minimal hello world)

+2b0_ minimal_first      - Start with absolute minimal structure for initial hello world app a flat_structure     - Place files in root directory for simplest possible organization b single_files       - Use single HTML, CSS, and JS files for hello world demonstration c no_extras          - Avoid creating unnecessary directories or config files d expand_later       - Only expand structure as needed for additional requirements

-2b1_ folders            - Establish folder structure for the project organization a create_src         - Main source directory for JavaScript files and application logic b set_up_modules     - Modular code organization for better maintainability and reuse c create_lib         - Directory for utility functions and helpers for common operations
+2b1_ folders            - Establish folder structure for the project organization (only as needed) a create_src         - Main source directory for JavaScript files and application logic b set_up_modules     - Modular code organization for better maintainability and reuse c create_lib         - Directory for utility functions and helpers for common operations